jhunkeler/astroconda/source/installation.rst

 Legacy Installation (with IRAF)
 -------------------------------------

 The developers of AstroConda have limited resources to support :abbr:`IRAF (Image Reduction and Analysis Facility)`, but users that require the ability to run IRAF and PyRAF tasks may want to install it through AstroConda.
 For help with many issues that come up during installation or use, please visit the `PyRAF FAQ <http://www.stsci.edu/institute/software_hardware/pyraf/pyraf_faq>`_.
+If you are running Linux be sure to visit `this FAQ entry <faq.html#in-linux-how-do-i-install-iraf-s-32-bit-dependencies>`_ for a quick guide to installing IRAF's 32-bit dependencies.

 .. code-block:: sh